 Blu-ray Sales: Expendables Bravely Challenge Holdovers

-The only other new release to chart this week was Sparkle, which only managed 24th place with 24,000 units / $477,000.
-Its opening week Blu-ray share was just 14%, which is weak, even for a drama.
+The only other new release to chart was Santa Paws 2: The Santa Pups, which only managed 24th place with 67,000 units / $1.55 million.
+Its opening week Blu-ray share was 27%, which isn't bad for a live action kids movie.

 The overall Blu-ray market was much stronger than last week, which should come as no surprise, given the Thanksgiving weekend sales.
 We saw triple-digit growth with 146% more units sold, although the deep discounts left the revenue up just 88%.
 Compared to last year, Blu-ray sales were also stronger, with 28% more units sold and 19% more revenue generated.
 DVD sales were not as robust, with growth from last week, up 104% in terms of units and 63% in terms of revenue when compared to last week, but DVD sales fell 17% in terms of units and 14% in terms of revenue when compared to last year.
 The overall Blu-ray share improved a little to 35% in terms of units and 43% in terms of revenue.
 Again, that's a solid number.

 There are a number of new releases that should chart next week, led by Men in Black 3; however, it is not a particularly deep week.
 The same can be said of last year's new releases, which were led by The Smurfs on DVD and Blu-ray.

 Filed under: Video Sales, Brave, The Expendables 2, The Amazing Spider-Man, The Hunger Games, Cinderella, Santa Paws 2: The Santa Pups